The best way to prevent hepatitis B is by getting vaccinated.

 Typical Vaccination Schedule: The first injection can be administered at any given time.
-The second injection must be given at least one month after the first, and the third injection must be given six months after the first.
+The second injection must be given at least 1 month after the first, and the third injection must be given 6 months after the first.

 A licensed physician or other healthcare professional will perform or supervise the vaccinations.